What is Occupational Therapy (OT)?

-Lauren, our OT, will work with you to help you overcome barriers that impact your daily living – she can help improve function, modify your home and recommend assisting technology to make your life easier.
+Our OT will work with you to help you overcome barriers that impact your daily living – they can help improve function, modify your home and recommend assisting technology to make your life easier.

 - Assessment of your capability to function in your daily life

 - Advice on modifying your home equipment and environment

 - Education on managing pain, sleep, joint protection and hand function

 As the world adjusts to the ‘new normal’, we like other healthcare providers are turning to technology.
 All that’s needed is a telephone or a computer with internet access.
 We know nothing beats being able to connect face-to-face, however telehealth is the next best thing, is easy to access and ensures that you are still able to receive assistance when you need it.

 What Occupational Therapy can be implemented via Telehealth